Venue InformationDonmar Warehouse

 Address: 41 Earlham Street, London, WC2H 9LX

-Nearest Tube or Train: Leicester Square, Covent Garden
+Nearest Underground or Train Station: Leicester Square, Covent Garden

 Nearest Buses: 14, 19, 24, 29, 38, 176, N5, N19, N20, N29, N38, N41, N279

 Access email address: email@example.com

 Accessible toilets situated: Circle

 Sound amplification: Induction Loop & Sennheiser Infrared

 Access from street to foyer: Stairs & ramp